PingrisAlexis/SoPeckoko/README.md

 - With a terminal, go to the "frontend" folder then:
 `npm install` and `npm start`.

+- Run the API on http://localhost:4200.

 #### Backend part:

-- Clone the front-end project on https://github.com/OpenClassrooms-Student-Center/dwj-projet6.
+- Clone the back-end project on https://github.com/PingrisAlexis/PingrisAlexis_06_29052021.git.

-- With a terminal, go to the "frontend" folder then:
+- With a terminal, go to the "backend" folder then:
-`npm install` and `npm start`.
+`npm install` and run `nodemon`.